 Above left, a mature specimen of a Guatemalan Microgramma nitida.
 Right, frond detail showing the glossy upper surfaces.

-Microgramma percussa, is a wide-ranging species across southeastern México, much of Central and South America to northern Argentina.
+Microgramma percussa, is a wide-ranging species across southeastern México, much of Central and South America as far down as northern Argentina.
 Except for populations in Bolivia, this species is mostly a wet tropical lowland snakefern.
-The fern’s leaves can be very variable and are attached by narrow rhizomes.
-Some forms are very attractive with the outline of sori being conspicuously “tattooed” on the upper leaf surfaces of fertile fronds, like those of M. lycopoides.
+The fern’s leaves size and shape can be very variable depending on the population, usually with elongated petioles/stipes and frond lamina and are linked by narrow rhizomes.
+Fertile fronds are very attractive and may be forked, with the outlines of sori being very conspicuously “tattooed” on the upper leaf surfaces like those of M. lycopoides and some others.

 Microgramma piloselloides, another extremely variable and wide-ranging snakefern species that is one that often appears in cultivation as “sp.
 Ecuador” or M. tecta.
 This fern is widely distributed from the northern Caribbean (Cuba) throughout much of the western slopes of the Andes from Colombia to Bolivia at elevations ranging from near sea level to over 4,200’/1,300 m.

 Microgramma reptans, is a smaller species that has markedly dimorphic leaves when mature, with sterile fronds being ovate or nearly orbicular in shape, with interspersed fertile fronds being elongated and very narrow.
 It is also common across much of the Neotropics, from the Gulf coastal states of México, south throughout most of Central and South America at least to central Bolivia.